-Mr. Tor Ove Berg-Eriksen is a Member of the Supervisory Board, holding 9.24% ownership in the Bank through Stranden Invest AS.
+Mr. Tor Ove Berg-Eriksen was a Member of the Supervisory Board till January 9, 2025, holding 8.54% ownership in the Bank through Stranden Invest AS.

 Mr. Tor Ove Berg-Eriksen is participating in the following companies' management bodies: